-- In Bill and Ted's Excellent Adventure, Bill and Ted hug each other in relief after a close brush with death in the Middle Ages — and then pull away, both blurting, "Fag!"
+- In Bill & Ted's Excellent Adventure, Bill and Ted hug each other in relief after a close brush with death in the Middle Ages — and then pull away, both blurting, "Fag!"

 - At the end of Kangaroo Jack, Charlie and Louis hug, resulting in the following quote (first line paraphrased):

 Jessie: C'mon guys, the chopper's leaving!

 Louis: Just a minute, we're having a very intimate, non-gay moment.

 - In the movie Houseguest, Sinbad poses as a family friend of an affluent family.
 When he meets Phil Hartman's character at the airport, he quickly finds himself the awkward recipient of the Waist Hug Limpet Cling.